 In the 1920’s and later on, all the artists that lived in Montparnasse would split between two cafés: the more literary Le Dôme or the more musical and for painters La Coupole.
 These two really were the centre of the intellectual and artistic effervescence.
 La Coupole, for instance, was painted by the very artists that would actually hang out in this café.

 Among the most famous personalities that frequented it are Hemingway, Josephine Baker or Giacometti.
-But nowadays these two aren’t much a place of creativity but have rather became very class restaurants where you can have delicious gastronomy for quite an expensive price.
+But nowadays these two aren’t much a place of creativity but have rather became classy restaurants where you can have delicious gastronomy for quite an expensive price!
 This is the kind of place that comes to mind when you hear the phrase treat yourself.

 So if you prefer to go the traditional route, the top 10 things to do in Montparnasse can also lead you to discover the present atmosphere of Montparnasse.
 Straying out from the train station, the surrounding streets like “Rue du Montparnasse” are known in whole Paris and even in all of France for their authentic Breton “crêperies”.
 You shouldn’t actually leave Paris without having tasted a real French “crêpe” so here is the best place to do so.